haimbilia/BuyHub/readme.txt

     => 056246 - Catalog -> Shipping options
     => 056265 - Admin >> General settings >> local > postal code and address should be mandatory as it requires when we use shipping API
-    => 056337 - getting notices on checkout screen when multiple items are there in cart
+    => 056337 - getting notices on checkout screen when multiple items are there in cart => 056340 - label generation option is coming on order when order is marked as completed

 New Features:
     => Admin shipped products listing page